 Every day I practice to let go and help my children take more responsibility adjusted to the age they have.

-It is not always easy, and I sometimes tie a knot on my self not to roll out the red carpet and quickly solve a problem for them.
+It is not always easy, and I sometimes struggle not to roll out the red carpet and quickly solve a problem for them.
 It’s a fine balancing act that often challenges me.

 When I stand on the thin line, I have many choices.
 I can pull us both back ashore and sit and wait, wait, wait.
 But I’m just not a “waiting type”.

-I can focus so much on the risks that I end up tipping over.
+I can focus so much on the risks that I end up tipping over into fear.
 But I do not like to tip over and parenting our of fear rarely brings out the best mum in me…

 I can also choose to breathe, relax, and then help my child to step out on the line.
-I look her in the eye and say, “I believe in you, honey.
+I look her in her eyes and say, “I believe in you, honey.
 You can do it”.

 And then the art of motherhood is to keep that focus until she has come ashore on the other side, and a text message is ticking in with “I made it.
 I did it, mum <3 <3 <3 “.
-Which triggers a small relieved breath and fills my eyes with proud tears of joy.
+Which always triggers a small relieved breath and fills my eyes with proud tears of joy.
 Both on behalf of my daughter’s success and because I managed to let go.

 Each time yet another challenge is mastered, she gets more roots in her own life.
 Roots to stand on, next time she faces a challenge.
 Roots that will support her and make it easier for her to keep her balance in life.
-So beautiful!
+To me, that is SO beautiful!